-Nick Thompson is Employer Brand, Social Media & Attraction Manager at Vodafone and also sits on the Meet & Engage strategic advisory board.
+Nick Thompson is Global Employer Brand Manager at IBM and also sits on the Meet & Engage strategic advisory board.
 To find out more about Nick, have a read of our other post Challenges and Trends in Recruitment.

 Let’s face it, competing for the brightest talents in a highly competitive market nowadays requires finding new ways to reach and engage with them.
 The world is changing so fast now, so us, as employers, must evolve with it or we’ll be ‘out of the game’.